philipmw/homeontheroute.com/README.md

 2. Update `webpack.config.js` to know the new JS is provided externally.

 Both of these steps are because I refuse to pay for hosting these dependencies myself; let the public CDN bear the cost.

+## package.json

+Since `package.json` does not support comments, this section is to document some things about it.

+1. The `tsutils` dependency is a peer dependency of `tslint-microsoft-contrib@5.0.0`.